Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Experimental Setup

+The threshold is selected to maximize F1 on the validation set.
+The test set is held out entirely until final evaluation.
+This three-way split eliminates the threshold-selection bias that arises when the same data is used for both hyperparameter tuning and performance reporting.

 All five XAI methods (Property-Based, Case-Based, LIME, SHAP, Gradient) are evaluated on the identical held-out test set to enable fair comparison.
-Results are reported on the full 11,392-gate test set without further sampling, ensuring complete coverage of all test gates for explainability evaluation.
+Results are reported on the full 11,392-gate test set without further sampling, covering all test gates in the explainability evaluation.